-Sarah is a former educator as well as an organizer/activist who has worked in fostering and supporting community centered struggles for 10 years.
+Sarah is a former classroom educator as well as an organizer/activist who has worked in fostering and supporting community centered struggles for over 10 years.
 Sarah is from the global and national south and finds inspiration and meaning in fighting alongside the communities they find themself in: queer people of color who are rowdy because they know they deserve more.
 It is the realization of the abolition freedom dream that keeps them connected and accountable to our collective liberation.